Mauritius Residency

 A permanent resident in Mauritius refers to a non-citizen on a 20-year Permanent Residence Permit.
 Permanent residence in Mauritius allows a foreigner to live and work in the country.
 The following are eligible for a Permanent Residence Permit in Mauritius:

-• An investor whose company has generated a gross annual income of at least MUR 15 million for the 3 years preceding the application.
+• An investor whose company has generated at least MUR 15 million annually for the 5 years preceding the application.

-• A self-employed individual whose annual business income is at least MUR 3 million for 3 years before the application.
+• A self-employed individual whose has earned at least MUR 3 million annually for 5 years before the application.

 You will need to invest at least USD 375,000 in a property or business to get residency in Mauritius.